Home Uses

-Salt And Swish: 9 Ways To Use Salt For A Healthier Mouth
+Salt And Swish: 9 Natural Salt Mouthwash Rinses

-Salt is not only a kitchen staple, but it can also be a powerful tool in promoting oral hygiene.
+Salt is not only a kitchen staple, but it can also be a powerful tool in promoting oral hygiene and can be used to make different types of salt mouthwash.
 This versatile ingredient has been used for centuries as a natural remedy for a wide range of oral health issues, from reducing inflammation and fighting bacteria to freshening breath and soothing toothaches.

-I’ve been a salt enthusiast…yeah, it’s a thing…for most of my life, but I’m just recently getting into some other home remedies that use essential oils, so I thought I’d look into combining the two.
-In this article, I’ll be exploring some clever and unexpected ways to use salt to create various mouth rinses, from simple saltwater rinses to more complex blends with other ingredients.
+I’ve been a salt enthusiast (yeah, it’s a thing) for most of my life, but I’m just recently getting into some other home remedies that use essential oils, so I thought I’d look into combining the two.
+I also have distant childhood memories about In this article, I’ll be exploring some clever and unexpected ways to use salt to create various mouth rinses, from simple saltwater rinses to more complex blends with other ingredients.

 Whether you’re looking to improve your overall oral health or simply want to freshen up your breath, you’re sure to find some useful tips and tricks in this post that will help you get the most out of this humble and powerful ingredient.
 So, let’s dive in and discover the many benefits of using salt in your oral care routine!

-There are so many possibilities that I think I’ve only scratched the surface…everything from mixing with peppermint oil to soothe gums to mixing with turmeric to help with inflammation, it seems there is no ailment that salt can’t help out with.
-Here is a list of 9 ways to use salt as a mouth rinse...of course, I will elaborate down below and answer a few follow-up questions at the end.
+You can certainly just go with a simple saltwater rinse, but combining the salt water with everything from mixing with peppermint oil to soothe gums to mixing with turmeric to help with inflammation, seems like it can enhance the effect, or at least make gargling more interesting.
+Here is a list of 9 ways to use salt as a mouth rinse and I answer a few follow-up questions at the end.
 Check it out!

-1. Mix a teaspoon of salt with a cup of warm water in a glass or a small container
+1. Mix a teaspoon of salt with a cup of warm water in a glass or a small container.
+Any culinary salt that you have will do: table salt, sea salt, kosher salt, and so on.

 2. Stir the mixture until the salt is completely dissolved.

-4. Spit out the solution and rinse your mouth with plain water to remove any remaining salt.
+4. Spit out the solution.
+Rinsing your mouth with plain water to remove any remaining salt is optional.

 5. Repeat the process if desired, or as directed by your dental professional.

 Just remember that saltwater rinse should not be your sole form of dental care, but rather complemented with routine brushing and flossing.
-If you’re struggling with any symptoms related to your teeth, gums, or mouth, please consult a professional before utilizing any oral hygiene products.
+If you’re struggling with any symptoms related to your teeth, gums, or mouth, please consult a professional before utilizing any oral hygiene products, DIY or over the counter.

 Turmeric and Salt